labzero/guides/process/speclet_playbook.md

 # Lab Zero Speclet Playbook

-You can find a speclet template on Lab Zero’s GitHub Repo [here](https://github.com/labzero/guides/blob/master/speclet_template.md).
+You can find a speclet template on Lab Zero’s GitHub Repo here: [View Speclet Template](https://github.com/labzero/guides/blob/master/process/speclet_template.md).

 ## What is a ‘speclet’?